 With BRCA1/2 testing, most VUS results are later found to be normal variants (they don’t increase the risk of breast cancer).
 However, there’s a small chance the VUS will turn out to be a gene mutation that increases risk.

 With expanded panel testing, you’re more likely to get a VUS result because more genes are being tested.

 Not knowing whether the VUS helps explain your personal or family history of cancer may add to the stress of an already trying process.

-If your genetic test results (or the option of genetic testing) upset you, talk with your genetic counselor or your health care provider.
+If your genetic test result (or the option of genetic testing) upsets you, talk with your genetic counselor or your health care provider.

 It may also be helpful to discuss these issues with a mental health provider, such as a therapist or a psychologist.

 Connecting with other people who have had BRCA1/2 or expanded panel testing may also help.